eldar/pose-tensorflow/README.md

 # Human Pose Estimation with TensorFlow

-Here you can find the implementation of the CNN-based human body part detectors, presented in the [DeeperCut](http://arxiv.org/abs/1605.03170) paper:
+Here you can find the implementation of the Human Body Pose Estimation algorithm, presented in the [DeeperCut](http://arxiv.org/abs/1605.03170) paper:

 **Eldar Insafutdinov, Leonid Pishchulin, Bjoern Andres, Mykhaylo Andriluka, and Bernt Schiele